kaustubhbhavsar/intent-classification/README.md

 ## Final Notes

 Notebooks can be run directly on google colab (make sure to upload required .py files in working directory if required).

+The codebase has been meticulously documented, incorporating comprehensive docstrings and comments.
+Please review these annotations, as they provide valuable insights into the functionality and operation of the code.

 <p align="right">(<a href="#top">back to top</a>)</p>